codatio/codat-docs/blog/230428-April-Features.md

 The Enhanced Invoices Report uses open banking and accounting data to automatically match a paid invoice to the bank transaction record that was used to pay it.
 This helps to verify a customer’s payment against the company's historical invoice.

-See [here](https://docs.codat.io/assess/enhanced-invoices/overview) for more info.
+See [Enhanced Invoices](https://docs.codat.io/assess/enhanced-invoices/overview) for more information.

 ### List and create trackingCategories on QuickBooks Online Direct Costs.